 Traditional aquaculture and hydroponics systems constantly replace water.
 This practice is ultimately unsustainable.
 In a world of growing water shortages, water wastage is a major environmental and social issue that needs immediate critical attention.

 Aquaponics has been around for a long, long time.
-Chinampas were ancient Aztecs agricultural islands.
+Chinampas were agricultural islands belonging to the ancient Aztecs.
 The Aztecs raised plants using stationary (and sometimes movable) islands in lake shallows.
 The then used waste materials dredged from the Chinampa canals and surrounding cities to manually irrigate the plants.

 In South China and Thailand, rice was (and still is) cultivated and farmed in paddy fields in combination with fish.
 This ‘polycultural’ type of farming is about using multiple crops in the same space, much in the same way as a natural ecosystem.
 These types of ecosystem farming practices existed in many Asian countries and used fish such as the oriental loach, swamp eel, common and crucian carp, as well as pond snails in the paddies.